Steube/unsc-parser/README.md

 ### Configuration

-To adjust the time frame to fetch, adjust the constants in the `htmlparser` module.
+To adjust the time frame to fetch, adjust the constants in the `fetch_data` module.

 ## Authors

-Adrian Steube
+* Adrian Steube
-David Justo
+* David Justo